taosdata/driver-go/README.md

 Since the restful interface is stateless, the `use db` syntax will not work, you need to put the db name into the sql statement, e.g. `create table if not exists tb1 (ts timestamp, a int)` to `create table if not exists test.tb1 (ts timestamp, a int)` otherwise it will report an error `[0x217] Database not specified or available`.

 You can also put the db name in the DSN by changing `root:taosdata@http(localhost:6041)/` to `root:taosdata@http(localhost:6041)/test`.
-This method is supported by taosadapter since TDengine 2.4.0.5.
 Executing the `create database` statement when the specified db does not exist will not report an error, while executing other queries or inserts will report an error.
 The example is as follows:

 ```go
 package main